NogoApps/workflow/README.md

 - The build works?
 - The codacy see some problem in your code that needs to be fixed?

+## Codacy

+The codacy make some automatic reviews and give us a better look in the code.
+Yu

 # Git

+You can to analyze in local git the diferences with the cheats below this topic and on github when create a pull request.

 ## Cheats